Cloud-Storage-Team/algnet/README.md

 If you want to implement TCP-like algorithm, follow these steps:

 1. Create class (`YourCC` further) that implements [`ITcpCC`](source/connection/flow/tcp/i_tcp_cc.hpp).
 It should be a class that contains all logic of your congestion control algorithm.
 See example: [`TcpTahoeCC`](source/connection/flow/tcp/tahoe/tcp_tahoe_cc.cpp).
-2. Add implementation of parsing `YourFCC` and put it to [directory](source/parser/simulation/connection/flow/tcp/cc/) with tcp congestion control parsers and call it from [`common TCP congestion control parser`](source/parser/simulation/connection/flow/tcp/tcp_flow_parser.cpp)
+2. Add implementation of parsing `YourCC` and put it to [directory](source/parser/simulation/connection/flow/tcp/cc/) with tcp congestion control parsers and call it from [`common TCP congestion control parser`](source/parser/simulation/connection/flow/tcp/tcp_flow_parser.cpp)
 3. Create configuration files for testing and running your algorithm.
 See [simulation config](configuration_examples/simulation_examples/tcp_simulation.yml) for `TcpTahoe` algorithm.

 If your algorithm is not TCP-like (e.g. credit-based), do following: